gracerosemary/book_app/README.md

 Feature: 5 - As a user, I want a simple, clean looking UI so that my application is easy to navigate.
 Estimate of time needed to complete: 60 minutes
 Start time: 8:30 PM
-Finish time:
+Finish time: 7:30 PM
-Actual time needed to complete:
+Actual time needed to complete: 120 minutes (2 days)

 ## Overview
 Lab 11 (completed features only):